arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_edge_replace_http_examples.md

 The response code.

 @RESTREPLYBODY{errorNum,integer,required,}
-ArangoDB error number for the error that occured.
+ArangoDB error number for the error that occurred.

 @RESTREPLYBODY{errorMessage,string,required,}
 A message created for this error.